jacksonrakena/jacksonbot/README.md

 4) Build `Abyss.Console` (or whatever frontend you are using) in your preferred configuration.
 5) Build your assembly, and copy the assembly file (something like `MyCommandAssembly.dll`) into your `Addons` folder.
 If you don't provide an absolute or relative directory path as the first argument to the application, it will default to the directory of the built DLL, plus `Addons`.
 If you do, it will use the `Addons` directory in that path.
 6) Abyss will automatically discover addons and modules and register them.
 This will be logged in the console.
-7) If there are any issues, join the [support server for help.](https://discord.gg/RsRps9M)

 ### Contributing